Tesla Model 3: Engineering and changes

-The Model 3 uses regenerative braking, which was tweaked and improved in October 2018 via a software update.

-In October 2019 Tesla released a software update including a 5% power upgrade and peak power optimization to owners of the Model 3, via software version 2019.36.2.1, which showed noticeable improvements in acceleration and overall speed.
 In December 2019, Tesla offered Long Range dual-motor Model 3 owners who had software version 2019.40.2 the option to purchase a US$2000 "Acceleration Boost" software upgrade enabling a Sport driving mode, advertised to reduce 0-60 mph time from 4.4s to 3.9s.
 Road testing confirmed better-than-expected acceleration with drivers in Sport mode reaching 0-60 mph in 3.67s from standstill and 3.47s with a 1-foot rollout.

 Structurally, the Model 3 is mostly steel, and most body panels are aluminum.